-Today’s treatment options and medical technology can lead to a much more positive rheumatoid arthritis prognosis than in the past.
-Many rheumatoid arthritis patients are able to maintain a healthy quality of life and continue with work, school, and physical and social activities.
+Today’s modern treatment options and medical technology means a much more positive prognosis for rheumatoid arthritis than in the past.
+Thus many patients with rheumatoid arthritis are able to maintain a healthy quality of life and continue with work, school, physical and social activities.

 Some common prognosis possibilities for rheumatoid arthritis patients will include: